ate47/ate47-profilegeneration/templates/README.md

 ### About me 🙂

 I'm a french developer working from Saint Etienne.
-I'm currently learning from the [Jean Monnet University](https://fac-sciences.univ-st-etienne.fr/en/departments/computer-science-department.html).
+I'm currently working for [The QA Company](https://the-qa-company.com/).

 ### Languages 🖥️